Esmil Rogers: Minor leagues

+Major leagues

-He was promoted to the Colorado Rockies in September 2009 and made his major league debut on September 12, 2009, giving up two runs and three hits in four innings in the team's 3–2 loss at San Diego.
+Rogers was promoted to the Colorado Rockies in September 2009 and made his major league debut on September 12, 2009, giving up two runs and three hits in four innings in the team's 3–2 loss against the San Diego Padres.
 He returned to the Rockies in 2010, and pitched in 28 games, eight starts, compiling a 2–3 record, 6.13 ERA, and 1.67 WHIP.

 Rogers compiled a 3–1 record as a starter in April 2011 despite a 6.33 ERA.
 Rogers replaced Ubaldo Jiménez, who was traded to the Cleveland Indians, in the pitching rotation after his trade to the Indians on July 30.
 He allowed one run on one hit and one walk over those five innings of relief, lowering his season-high ERA from 8.49 to 7.31.
 On June 12, 2012, the Rockies traded Rogers to the Indians for cash considerations after previously being designated for assignment by the Rockies.
 He had a 0–2 record and 8.06 ERA with the Rockies in 2012.